openstack-k8s-operators/dev-docs/networking.md

 The request is a list of networks with `name` and `subnetName`, optional `defaultRoute` for one subnet in total.
 Using the `fixedIP` a specific IP can be requested, if not already assigned.
 The `fixedIP` don't have to be from within an `allocationRange`.

+The `immutable` parameter prevents updates to the IPSet spec via the webhook.
+This is a level of security to prevent changes to the object.
+If changes are required an additional step is required to set the `immutable` parameter to `false`, which indicates "yes I really know what I am doing".

 The status if the `IPSet` will have all details about the reserved IPs and network details to be used by the requestor.
 The `IPSet` can be used by the requestor if the overall `Ready` condition is `True`.

 Example to request IP reservation with requesting a `fixedIP` on the `InternalApi` network `subnet1`: